When the Cybertruck started hitting streets, Tesla owners thought they'd escaped one of the biggest headaches of car ownership: protecting the paint.

 The Fingerprint Problem

 Every touch leaves a mark.
-And unlike on paint, you can't just wipe it off.
+And unlike on paint, you can't wipe it off easily.
 Body oils react with bare stainless steel and create permanent discoloration if not cleaned immediately.

 One owner told us: "I feel like I'm driving a crime scene.
 Everyone wants to touch it, and every touch is evidence."